Karl May: Influence on the Nazis

-Adolf Hitler was an admirer, who noted in Mein Kampf that the novels "overwhelmed" him as a boy, going as far as to ensure "a noticeable decline" in his school grades.
+Adolf Hitler was an admirer of May's writings.
+He noted that the novels "overwhelmed" him as a boy, going as far as to ensure "a noticeable decline" in his school grades.
+In his adult life, Hitler had a shelf of honor built in his library to hold his precious collection of works by May, which were specially bound in vellum.

 According to an anonymous friend, Hitler attended the lecture given by May in Vienna in March 1912 and was enthusiastic about the event.
-Ironically, the lecture was an appeal for peace, also heard by Nobel Peace Prize laureate Bertha von Suttner.
+The lecture was an appeal for peace, also heard by Nobel Peace Prize laureate Bertha von Suttner.
 May died suddenly only ten days after the lecture, leaving the young Hitler deeply upset.
 Claus Roxin noted that he doubts the anonymous description, because Hitler had said much about May, but not that he had seen him.

 Hitler defended May against critics in the men's hostel where he lived in Vienna, as the evidence of May's earlier time in jail had come to light; although it was true, Hitler confessed that May had never visited the sites of his American adventure stories.
 This made him a greater writer in Hitler's view since it showed the author's powers of imagination.

 Hitler later recommended the books to his generals and had special editions distributed to soldiers at the front, praising Winnetou as an example of "tactical finesse and circumspection", though some note that the latter claims of using the books as military guidance are not substantiated.
 However, as told by Albert Speer, "when faced by seemingly hopeless situations, he [Hitler] would still reach for these stories," because "they gave him courage like works of philosophy for others or the Bible for elderly people."

 Hitler's admiration for May led the German writer Klaus Mann to accuse May of having been a form of "mentor" for Hitler.
 In his admiration, Hitler ignored May's Christian and humanitarian approach and views completely, not mentioning his relatively sympathetic description of Jews and other persons of non-Northern European ancestry.

-The fate of Native Americans in the United States was used during the world wars for anti-American propaganda.
 The National Socialists in particular tried to use May's popularity and his work for their purposes.